RatGrandmother/RatGrandmother/README.md

-# About Me:
+# About Me

-Aspiring cyber-security expert. ( I suck )
+I'm an aspiring Malware Analyst and Malware Developer ( for analysis.) ( I suck )

 # 💻 Tech Stack: